exasol/virtual-schemas/doc/development/api/virtual_schema_api.md

 ### Schema Metadata

-This document is usually embedded in responses from the Adapter and informs the database about all metadata of the Virtual Schema, especially the contained Virtual Tables and it's columns.
+This document is usually embedded in responses from the Adapter and informs the database about all metadata of the Virtual Schema, especially the contained Virtual Tables and its columns.

-The Adapter can store so called `adapterNotes` on each level (schema, table, column), to remember information which might be relevant for the Adapter in future.
-Adapter note are simple strings.
+The Adapter can optionally store so called `adapterNotes` on each level (schema, table, column), to remember information which might be relevant for the Adapter in future.
+Adapter notes are simple strings.
 You can serialize objects into those strings of course, but keep in mind that the strings are embedded inside the Virtual Schemas JSON protocol, which makes quoting of conflicting characters necessary.

 Some options to deal with the embedding issue: